 How to use the Branch Basics concentrate

-The idea is that you get the concentrate and empty plastic bottles and dilute the concentrate following the instructions on their website (or here).
+The idea is that you get the concentrate and empty plastic or glass bottles and dilute the concentrate following the instructions on their website (or here).
 This allows you to make cleaners for various purposes.
 To clarify, the bottles are not a must for the purchase, but they are convenient for dilution because of the different markings they have for various purposes.

 In its concept, this concentrate works similarly to Dr. Bronner’s Castile Soap.
 The difference is that Dr. Bronner’s main ingredient is saponified soap, which doesn’t work well with hard water.
 On the other hand, the Branch Basics concentrate has safe non-petroleum surfactants that are used even in kids’ shampoos and work well in cleaners.